We report on a move to incorporate climate change into the core curriculum in public schools nationwide. What is the reasoning behind the move?

 McCaffrey told National Public Radio

-By the time a student enters middle school or junior high, the standards encourage the student to begin thinking about how human action impacts the environment, according to Take Part
+By the time a student enters middle school or junior high, the standards encourage the student to begin thinking about how human activity impacts the environment, according to Take Part

 .
 The student then spends the middle school years learning more basic chemistry and biology that will help them embrace more complex principles of climate change by the time they are in high school.
 Middle school students should also begin to grasp the concept of how fossil fuel burning affects the overall temperature of the globe, according to the new standards.